 Help Almost Extinct Animal Silky Sifaka

-And their reproduction suggest that generally females birth one infant every two years, but there are cases of a female birthing one infant per year.
+Their Population is only approximately 100 – 1000 And their reproduction suggest that generally females birth one infant every two years, but there are cases of a female birthing one infant per year.
+So, the real question is what can we do?

 Help Almost Extinct Animal Silky Sifaka